biometricITC/cPP-biometrics/input/Bio cPP.md

 2.5 TOE Use Case
 ------------
 Mobile device itself may be operated in a number of use cases such as enterprise use with limited personal use or Bring Your Own Device(BYOD).
 The TOE on the device may also be operated in the same use cases however use cases of the TOE should be devised separately considering the purpose of biometric verification and potential attacks.
-Thefollowing use cases describe how and why biometric verification issupposed to be used.
+The following use cases describe how and why biometric verification is supposed to be used.
 Each use case has its own assurance level depending on its criticality and separate cPP should be developed for each usecase.

 This cPP only assumes USE CASE 1 described below.
 USE CASE 2 is out ofscope of this cPP.

 ### 2.5.1 USE CASE 1: Mobile biometric verification for unlocking the mobile device
 For enhanced security that is easy to use, mobile device may implement biometric verification on a device once it has been “unlocked”.
 The initial unlock is generally done by a PIN/password which is required at startup (or possibly after some period of time) and after that the user is able to use an own biometric characteristic to unlock access to the device.
 In this use case, mobile device is not supposed to be used for security sensitive services through the mobile biometric verification.

 Main concern of this use case is the accuracy of biometric verification (i.e. FAR and FRR) and basic level of presentation attacks.
-Security assurance for mobile device that the TOE relies on should be handled by\[MDFPP\].
+Security assurance for mobile device that the TOE relies on should be handled by \[MDFPP\].

 This use case assumes that the mobile device is configured correctly to enable the mobile biometric verification by the biometric system administrator.The users can act as the biometric system administrator in this use case.